autocorr/nestfit/README.rst

 To make fitting large data-cubes (>10,000 spectra) computationally tractable, the numeric routines have been implemented in an optimized Cython extension module.
-As of March, 2020, this provides a factor of 340 reduction in time to compute a model spectrum compared to the PySpecKit v0.1.22 reference implementation.
-Up-to-date physical constants and spectroscopic constants are used and lead to a 1% deviation from the model in PySpecKit.
+As of March, 2020, this provides a factor of 450 reduction in time to compute a model spectrum compared to the PySpecKit v0.1.22 reference implementation.
+Please note that up-to-date physical constants and spectroscopic constants are used and these lead to a 1% deviation from the model in PySpecKit.

 Installation and Requirements
 -----------------------------